fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-App-Publisher-for-Microsoft-Store-Usage.md

 *	at least one screenshot (maximum of ten (10)) and
 *	one of a MSIX, MSIXBUNDLE, MSIXUPLOAD, APPX, APPXBUNDLE, APPXUPLOAD or XAP binary.

 APfMS will auto-search files with the names given below and will ignore the rest.
-To be uploaded by APfMS the image files *must* have the names, dimensions, type and size limits noted here:
+To be uploaded by APfMS the image files *must* have the names, dimensions, type, and size limits noted here:

     • Eg. DesktopScreenShot-1, DesktopScreenShot-2 Upto 10 maximum.
         ◦ 1366 x 768 pixels or larger recommended.